intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow-support.md

 BigDL supports loading tensorflow model with only a few lines of code.

+This page will give you a basic introduction of this feature.
+For more interesting and sophisticated examples, please checkout [here](https://github.com/intel-analytics/BigDL/tree/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/tensorflow).

 ### Generate model definition file and variable binary file

 **Python**